TechDotIO/techio-documentation/reference/reference-markdown.md

 The playground lesson content is made of Markdown files.
 We use the Github Flavored Markdown syntax (based on the Standard Markdown Syntax) and we have added a list of Tech.io specific extensions.

-The Markdown Cheat Sheet is accessible at: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
+The Markdown Cheat Sheet is accessible [here](/markdown/markdown-cheetsheet.md).

 We've also extended the markdown syntax to introduce new features, specific to Tech.io: